WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 1. Choose **Run** > **Start Debugging**.
 (Your code will automatically be built first.)
 1. From the list of debugging providers, choose `Meadow`.
 1. If prompted, select the serial port for your Meadow board.
 1. Wait 30-60 seconds for your application to start.
-You can watch the Output panel and see your app deploy.

 ### Visual Studio Code troubleshooting